smucclaw/eu-ai-act/act.md

     c.

     d.
-AI systems intended to to be used by competent public authorities or on their behalf [to examine ]{.ul} applications for asylum, visa and residence permits and associated complaints with regard to the eligibility of the natural persons applying for a status.
+AI systems intended to to be used by competent public authorities or on their behalf to examine applications for asylum, visa and residence permits and associated complaints with regard to the eligibility of the natural persons applying for a status.

 8. Administration of justice and democratic processes: